-Through the EcoVadis tool, registered suppliers have access to the EcoVadis Academy training which includes elearning courses on Child Labour, Forced Labour & Human Trafficking topics.
+Through the EcoVadis tool, registered suppliers have access to the EcoVadis Academy training which includes e-learning courses on Child Labour, Forced Labour & Human Trafficking topics.

-8. Assessing Effectiveness:
+8. Assessing effectiveness:

 We continue to monitor the effectiveness of our human rights due diligence (HRDD) programme and the processes to ensure that we source responsibly, trade ethically and prevent human trafficking within our business and supply chain.
-Over the next 12 months we plan to establish local Hitachi Rail STS Canada Key Performance Indicators ("KPIs") in alignment to global Hitachi Rail KPI standards to develop, lead, monitor and be accountable for the implementation of various HRDD deliverables whilst continuing to focus on ensuring we have the right processes in place to track effectiveness of our HRDD programme and help measure progress against our goals.

-9. Report Approval & Attestation:
+9. Report approval & attestation:

-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+In accordance with the requirements of the Act, and in particular section 11(4)(b)(i) thereof, we each attest that we have reviewed the information contained in the report.
+Based on our knowledge, and having exercised reasonable diligence, each of us attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.

-I am providing this attestation in my capacity as President, Hitachi Rail STS Canada, Inc., with the authority to bind Hitachi Rail STS Canada, Inc.
+I am providing this attestation in my capacity as President, Hitachi Rail STS Canada, Inc.